Welcome to Our Blog Hiking Ontario's Bruce Trail

 Saryon Morton in Algonquin Provincial Park.

 Then, as often happens to so many of us at different moments, time passed and a combination of obligations, desk jobs, and limited financial mobility began to limit our ability to travel, go camping and hike as much as we used to.
-While from time to time the notion of thru hiking a long pathway, like the Bruce Trail, arose we were never able to set aside enough days or money to tackle the entire 800-900km of the BTC.
+While from time to time the notion of thru-hiking a long pathway, like the Bruce Trail, arose we were never able to set aside enough days or money to tackle the entire 800-900km of the BTC.

 Disconnected Lives, Reconnecting to Nature

-Then, sometime later, by the winter of 2013 our world began to fall apart.
-It was by this point that a younger relative whom we had helped raise for 15 years began to having increasing problems with his video game addiction.
-He had gotten to the point where he was skipping 40 days of school to play video games, stealing from family to buy games, lying to everyone to game, had lost his friends just so he could keep gaming, and had reached a point where he was now refusing to leave his room because it would take him away from his screens and the online world.
-Adding to this challenge his actions were both excused and being supported by other family members who had long felt that dealing with such situations would be too stressful.
-The end result was that this talented, kindhearted and handsome young man would need to be sent to a nature school in Algonquin park to get help unplugging and to graduate high school.
+Then, sometime later, by the winter of 2013, our world began to fall apart.
+It was by this point that a younger relative whom we had helped raise for 15 years began to have increasing problems with his video game addiction.
+He had gotten to the point where he was skipping 40 days of school to play video games, stealing from family to buy games, lying to everyone to play games, had lost his friends just so he could keep gaming, and had reached a point where he was now refusing to leave his room because it would take him away from his screens and the online world.
+Adding to this challenge his actions were both excused and supported by other family members who had long felt that dealing with such situations would be too stressful.
+The end result was that this talented, kindhearted and handsome young man would need to be sent to a nature school in Algonquin Park to get help unplugging and to graduate high school.

 Sonya Richmond birdwatching in Ontario Canada.

 At the same time having now received my doctorate I had a desk job that was well paying but which involved little outdoor research and which was subsequently described by the new president of the organization as “not really doing anything significant or meaningful”.
-In addition to which my partner had endured a year of digital harassment and assault which had left him physically ill and without a career path.
+In addition, my partner had endured a year of digital harassment and assault which had left him physically ill and without a career path.
 At a moment in life at which things were supposed to be in order and pulling together, it instead felt like we had lost all direction.

 It was also at this point we began to feel that the digital world had taken over too much of our lives.
 As we looked around we recognized that we were spending our days working in front of computers, our nights watching movies, and in between we were constantly checking Facebook, Instagram and e-mail.
 We began to feel that even though we were almost constantly connected to WiFi that we were nonetheless becoming increasingly disconnected from each other, the natural world, and everything that is actually important.

-However the simple fact is, that digital landscapes are no replacement for real ones.
+However, the simple fact is, that digital landscapes are no replacement for real ones.

 The Bruce Trail